vijaykrishnavanshi/nfthack22/README.md

 <!--

 ### Sponsors:
-Circle - payments USDC
-IPFS/Filecoin - hosting
+IPFS/Filecoin - invoice and metadata hosting
-Unlock - payment wall
+Circle - payments USDC (one time credit card facilitated payment) Unlock - payment wall (one time eth payment)
-Covalent - hostin
+Covalent - history
-Opensea? (might not qualify)
-Moralis? - payments
+Superfluid - recurring payments
+NFTport - receipts

 Demo flow:
-* Stripe page - invoicing requires account and accepting cash payment NFTpay
+* Stripe page - invoicing requires account and accepting cash payment NFTpay.
-* Receipts without any centralized party
+* Receipts without any centralized party.
-* No need for hosting
+* No need for hosting.
+* Flexible payments - let the user use the option they are comfortable with whether that be a credit card, or from their metamask or other ethereum wallet.
+* History page - not supported on rinkeby.
+But for mainnet can query arbitrary addresses to get a table format of transactions/receipts associated with that address.
+* Github page

 -->